Skip to content

 Derma rollers, or microneedles, are portable tools that you roll over your skin to inflict micro-injuries that trigger the formation of the proteins collagen and elastin, which are crucial for maintaining the health and youthfulness of your skin.

-Derma rollers are proven or claimed to help your body recover and improve in appearance in a few different areas, which are:
+Derma rollers are either proven or claimed to help your body recover and improve in appearance in a few different areas, which are:

 • Fine lines and wrinkles: collagen increases through derma rolling and can help give your skin a tight look.